ruv/forth-design-exp/docs/resolver-api.md

 ## API Level 1 (minimal)

-`TT-NOOP ( -- )` <br/>
-It is a "noop" token translator that does nothing.
-It shall be returned by a lexeme resolver chain when it has performed a parse-only action and has not produced any token.

 `SET-RESOLVER      ( xt|0 -- )` <br/>
 Set the system's lexeme resolver chain.
 Subsequent calls of `RESOLVER` word shall return this `xt|0`.